Ahuanmarca/Tic-Tac-Toe/README.md

 - "Easy" and "Hard" work ok, but "Medium" should be a little easier
 - Some animation is needed when 3 in a row is achieved
 - Needs a button to toggle on/off the sound
+- The responsibe layout it's ok in big screens, but doen't look very good on mobile devices

 Computer AI:
 - Uses the Minimax Algorithm to choose what move to make (as seen on Bryan Yu's lecture on AI)